raggesilver/NotePad/README.md

 ## Installation

-You can grab the folder for you OS from the [dist](dist/) folder or you can download the whole thing (in which case you must have NodeJs and NPM installed) and:
+You can grab the folder for you OS from the [releases](https://github.com/raggesilver/NotePad/releases) page or you can download the whole thing (in which case you must have NodeJs and NPM installed) and:

 ```bash
 npm install